gprMax/gprMax/docs/source/input.rst

     * Temporal values associated with pole frequencies and relaxation times should always be greater than the time step :math:`\Delta t` used in the model.

-#add_dispersion_lorenz:
+#add_dispersion_lorentz:
 -----------------------

-Allows you to add dispersive properties to an already defined ``#material`` based on a multiple pole Lorenz formulation (see :ref:`capabilities` section).
+Allows you to add dispersive properties to an already defined ``#material`` based on a multiple pole Lorentz formulation (see :ref:`capabilities` section).
 For example, the susceptability function for a single-pole Lorentz material is given by:

 .. math::